-Recently Ms. Vote completed a two year engagement in Switzerland with the Internationales Opernstudio at Opernhaus Zürich.
-Highlights of her performances in Zürich included singing Fidalma in Il matrimonio segreto, Philomene in Martinů's Zweimal Alexandre, Mago in Handel's Rinaldo, and as a soloist in Hans Neuenfels's new production Wie ich Welt wurde, a co-production with the Zürich Shauspielhaus about the life of Richard Wagner.
-In addition she performed roles in La Traviata, Meistersinger, Salome, and Rigoletto and covered roles in Madame Butterfly, Alcina, La Straniera, and Falstaff.
+Ms. Vote returned to Opernhaus Zürich to sing Dryade in Ariadne auf Naxos with Fabio Luisi and Flora in a new production of La traviata under Maestro Armiliato.
+She first came to Switzerland from 2012-2014 for the Internationales Opernstudio at Opernhaus Zürich.
+Highlights of her performances during this period included singing Fidalma in Il matrimonio segreto, Philomene in Martinů's Zweimal Alexandre, and as a soloist in Hans Neuenfels's new production, Wie ich Welt wurde, a co-production with the Zürich Shauspielhaus about the life of Richard Wagner.
+In addition, she performed roles in Rinaldo, La traviata, Meistersinger, Salome, and Rigoletto and covered roles in Madame Butterfly, Alcina, La Straniera, and Falstaff.

 Prior to beginning her time in Zürich, Ms. Vote participated as a Filene Young Artist with the Wolf Trap Opera Company.
 There she gained critical acclaim for her portrayal of Donna Elvira in Don Giovanni directed by Tomer Zvulum.
 She also covered the same role for the Los Angeles Philharmonic earlier that spring.

 An eager and passionate fan of modern music.
-Olivia has premiered a number of new roles and works.
-With the 21st Century Consort at the Smithsonian Institution in Washington D.C., she peformed Colors passing though us, a chamber work written specifically for her by composer and friend David Froom.
+Olivia has premiered several new roles and works.
+With the 21st Century Consort at the Smithsonian Institution in Washington D.C., she performed “Colors passing though us”, a chamber work written specifically for her by composer and friend David Froom.
 While at Opernhaus Zurich she created the role of Mary Hawkins in Frank Schwemmer's Die Schatzinsel and at AVA she sang the world premiere of Margaret Garwood’s The Scarlet Letter as Hester Prynne.